BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Parameterizing the microwave sky

 where $x=h\nu/kT_0$.
 (Note that we define the effective SED only up to a normalization constant, as we will typically parameterize each component in terms of an amplitude map at a given reference frequency times the SED normalized to unity at the reference; any normalization factor is therefore accounted for in the amplitude coefficient.)

+In addition to the pure cosmological blackbody SED, the CMB component exhibits a relativistic correction due to our motion with respect to the CMB monopole.
+This effect is frequency dependent, and is primarily dominated by quadrupole correction \citep{Notari:2015}.
+Unlike the official \Planck\ sky maps \citep{planck2016-l02,npipe}, we do \emph{not} subtract this component from the frequency maps \citep{bp10}, but rather include it as part of the signal model \citep{bp13}.

-For component separation purposes, this is the \emph{only} assumption we make regarding the CMB.
+For component separation purposes, these are the \emph{only} assumption we make regarding the CMB.
 However, for cosmological parameter estimation purposes, we make two important additional assumptions, namely that the CMB temperature flucutations are both Gaussian distributed and statistically isotropic.
 The assumption of Gaussianity determines the conditional probability distribution for the CMB signal,

 where $\S$ is the covariance matrix of the CMB fluctuation field, and we have dropped the ``CMB'' superscript for convenience.
 The assumption of statistical isotropy implies that $\S$ is fully specified in terms of the angular power spectrum,